jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 We reference the `createContact` mutation we defined in the Contacts SDL passing it an `input` object which will contain the actual name, email and message values.

-Next we'll call the `useMutation` hook provided by Redwood which will allow us to execute the mutation when we're ready (don't forget to `import` it):
+Next we'll call the `useMutation` hook provided by Cedar which will allow us to execute the mutation when we're ready (don't forget to `import` it):

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">